edinburgh-napier/set09121/labs/lab5/pacman2.md

 But how do we build this?

-##### Finding components
+#### Finding components

 Retrieving or finding components of a certain type can be done in a few ways.
 To do this we need a way to tell what type a component is.
 The simple way is to have a string or numeric identifier as a property on each component type.
-Then a simple search through all the components on an entity for the value we need would work.
-This requires us adding code into every component class we have made -- not good(but not a bad idea).
+Then a simple search through all the components on an entity for the value we need.
+This would require us adding code into every component class we have made -- not good(but not a bad idea).

 Fortunately, the c++ runtime has us covered for this, with a very handy function: `typeid()`.
 This is part of the Run-Time-Type-Information (RTTI) capabilites of the compiler, there are arguments for and against the performance cost of enabling this.
 It makes our lives easy so we'll take it for now and make a fake promise to ourselves to come up with something better in the future.

 `typeid()` returns an arbitrary number, so it ca't tell us outright what type of class an object is, but we can compare it with the id of a known class. so our process to find components of a given type is to loop through all components on an entity and compare the `typeid()` with the `typeid()` of the type we want.
 When we find a component that matches, we add it to a vector that we will return.

-##### get_components<T>()
+#### get_components<T>()

-Here it is:
+Here it is, isn't it pretty:

 ```cpp
 //ecm.h - get_components<T>()